 By Tamela Turbeville, Crosswalk.com

-There is no question the subject of abortion is a controversial topic.
+There is no question that the subject of abortion is a controversial topic.
 Nearly every day, news reports cover the fast-changing laws and the heated clashes between pro-life and pro-choice proponents.
 Both sides of the issue stand firm on their beliefs and rights.

 Often if you are not on the side of the loudest advocates, you may feel as if you are under attack by both the world and the enemy.
 The world calls the choice of abortion a right, but what is the position of Christ-followers on the subject?